openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

 * If you are logged in as the admin, please log into OCP with the buzz user in another browser.
   * Please note your permissions once logged in.
   * Also note there are no pipelines created.

+### Login as the non-admin user
+* Test the non-admin user first before moving on.
+* The user should be able to be logged in, and have view access to the created project/namespace.

 ### Setup the Tekton pipelines